Missouri Workers Compensation Specialists

 Workers Compensation Missouri: What is covered?

-Unless you prove that your illness or injury is a direct result of performing the job duties expected of you, or as a direct implication of your employment involvement, you may not be eligible for workers compensation Missouri benefits.
+Unless you prove that your illness or injury is a direct result of performing the job duties expected of you, or as a direct implication of your employment involvement, according to the law, you may not be eligible for workers compensation Missouri benefits.
 You must prove that the negligence or carelessness was on the part of your employer.
 Once you do this, you are eligible to get workers comp benefits irrespective of your negligence, so far as your behavior was always in line with the policy of the company.

 Missouri Workers Compensation Chart